Best Lobster Ravioli Sauce

 Taste, and salt and pepper as needed.
 Turn off the heat, but cover to keep warm.

 Meanwhile, set a large pot of salted water over high heat and bring it to a boil.
 Cook the ravioli according to the package instructions.
-The moment it’s done, drain and plate the ravioli so they do not stick together.
+The moment it’s done, drain or remove with a slotted spoon and plate the ravioli so they do not stick together.